Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Preliminaries

 \begin{assumption} There exists some fixed positive $\tau$ such that for any two arbitrary distributions $d$ and $d'$ over $\Scal$,

 where $\tau$ is the mixing time, we further assume $\tau \geq 1$ without loss of generality. \end{assumption}

 Assumption~\ref{asm:fast-mixing} bounds the mixing time, of Markov chain induced by some policy $\pi$, by $\tau$.
-This is important as it is generally impossible to evaluate $\pi$ within a reasonable amount of time if the mixing time is arbitrary large.
-Note that Assumption~\ref{asm:fast-mixing} implies the existence and uniqueness of stationary policy $\mu^\pi$.
-These assumptions combined guarantee the MDP is ``well behaved" in the sense that all states are likely to be visited often regardless of the policy and starting point.
+It also implies the existence and uniqueness of stationary distribution $\mu^\pi$. { These assumptions combined guarantee the MDP is ``well behaved" in the sense that all states are likely to be visited often, thus ensuring frequent updates for each bandit learner, regardless of the policy and starting point.
 This is essential as an ``out-dated" bandit would potentially hurt the overall performance.
-These assumptions have been used in prior work on online learning in MDPs such as that of \cite{gergely2010online, rosenberg2019online}.
-And the latter is also made in literature of stochastic games~\citep{etesami2022learning}.\footnote{Our setting is akin to cooperative games, to certain extend, in the sense that local learners aimed to maximize shared global payoff without knowing the strategy of its co-learners.}
+In addition, our assumptions play a similar role to the exploring starts in MCES, as it ensures exploration over $\Scal$, akin to the exploration over $\Scal\times\Acal$ provided by exploring starts. } These assumptions have been used in prior work on online learning in MDPs such as that of \citet{gergely2010online, rosenberg2019online}, and the latter is also made in literature of stochastic games such as~\citet{etesami2022learning}.\footnote{Our setting is akin to cooperative games to certain extend, in the sense that local learners aimed to maximize shared global payoff without knowing the strategy of its co-learners.} For scenarios without these assumptions, a counter-example is provided in Appendix~\ref{appendix:counter-example}.